 - High context-switching across many small tasks

-Underutilization often indicates unclear priorities or blocked work rather than excess capacity.
-Investigate before adding more work.
+Low output usually points to unclear priorities or blocked work, not excess capacity.
+Investigate before piling on more tasks.

 Planning with Historical Throughput